Skip to main content

 Residents in the program are paired with one of our wonderful primary care faculty at the start of their intern year.
 This mentor helps provide clinical coaching, career guidance and frequent check-ins throughout residency.
 Additionally, residents interact closely with our primary care faculty at quarterly journal clubs with opportunities to partner for QI, advocacy, and research.

 Yes!
-Our graduates tell us resoundingly that their training provided adequate inpatient and ICU timeGenerally PCR residents do one less ICU block in their PGY-2 and PGY-3 year, one less ED block in PGY-3, and ½ block less nights in PGY-2 and PGY-3.
+Our graduates tell us resoundingly that their training provided adequate inpatient and ICU time.
+Generally, PCR residents do one less ICU block in their PGY-2 and PGY-3 year, one less ED block in PGY-3, and ½ block less nights in PGY-2 and PGY-3.
 These rotations are replaced with community primary care rotations.

-Well.
-Having an integrated intern year allows the two program’s residents to be very cohesive.
+Well, having an integrated intern year allows the two program’s residents to be very cohesive.
 The PCR residents feel fully part of the MUSC program and enjoy the experience of having a small group with shared career interest.

-Many of our applicants will have interests and career aspirations that fit with the goals of both residencies, and we encourage those applicants apply to both.
+Many of our applicants will have interests and career aspirations that fit with the goals of both residencies, and we encourage those applicants to apply to both.
 You will rank them separately and should put them in your order of preference.

 Private practice (11 graduates), Academic centers (6 graduates), FQHC (2 graduates), Pediatric Urgent Care (1 graduate), Community Hospitalist (1 graduate), Doctors Without Borders (1 graduates), fellowship (2 graduates), Pediatric Chief Resident (1 graduate)